Course Start Date

-This is a part time, virtual classroom - off campus course.
-You must attend approximately 3 hours of class.
-You may also be required to complete approximately 8.5 hours of additional study.
+This is a part time, combination delivery course.
+You must attend approximately 6 hours of class.
+You may also be required to complete approximately 6 hours of additional study.
 This additional study could include private study, work placements and research.

-The course will run 1 days a week for 18 months.
+The course will run 2 evenings a week, for 18 months.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services